 Like dwarves, orcs will also kill humans on sight.
-Unlike elves and dwarves however, orcs also will eat humans.
-This shows not only a contempt for the species, but an acknowledgement that they are little more than animals to them.
+Unlike elves and dwarves, however, orcs also will eat humans.
+This shows not only a contempt for the species but an acknowledgment that they are little more than animals to them.

 The hate of the orc race never changes or evolves over the ages and remains as pure as the elves hatred for them.
-Perhaps that is a ancient piece of their original, elven spirit now corrupt.
+Perhaps that is an ancient piece of their original, elven spirit now corrupt.

 So to put it bluntly, Orcs hate everyone else because they exist and for no other reason.

 The Envious Usurpers

-Human prejudice is some ways simpler and in other ways more nuanced than the previous races.
+Human prejudice is in some ways simpler and in other ways more nuanced than the previous races.
 In the Silmarillion, there are no stories of any prejudice towards Elves or Dwarves.
 Misunderstandings yes, but nothing so shallow as ace.
-The Haladin, a sub-culture of the race living during the First Age come closest by being very reclusive, but this is because they like to be left lone rather than any hatred for others.
+The Haladin, a sub-culture of the race living during the First Age come closest by being very reclusive, but this is because they like to be left alone rather than any hatred for others.

 During the Second Age and the rule of Numenor is when Humans displaying their own prejudice.
 Numenor was an island created for the survivors of the First Age by the Valar, and the people that evolved there came to be known as the most advanced race of humanity to have ever existed in Middle-earth.
 That by itself could spark racist attitudes, but initially, they use their superior knowledge to aid in rebuilding the world and teaching other peoples’ to improve their lives.